You'll Like My Mother

-You'll Like My Mother is a 1972 American horror and thriller film directed by Lamont Johnson, from screenplay by Jo Heims based on the novel of the same name by Naomi A. Hintze.
+You'll Like My Mother is a 1972 American horror-thriller film directed by Lamont Johnson, from screenplay by Jo Heims based on the novel of the same name by Naomi A. Hintze.
 The film stars Patty Duke, Rosemary Murphy, Richard Thomas and Sian Barbara Allen.
 The film follows a pregnant widow who travels to rural Minnesota to meet her mother-in-law, whom she discovers has sinister motives against her.

 Plot

 Marrying after a short courtship, Francesca Kinsolving finds herself young, pregnant, and widowed when her husband Matthew is killed in a plane crash in Vietnam two weeks later.
 After writing and receiving no answer from his relatives, a heavily pregnant Francesca travels by bus from Los Angeles to rural Northeastern Minnesota to meet her late husband's mother, Maria Kinsolving.
 Her husband had told her that she would be welcomed at the home and that she "would like his mother."

 Contrary to Matthew's words, Francesca finds herself unwelcomed by the cold Mrs. Kinsolving.
 She accuses Francesca of being a gold-digger, questions whether Matthew actually fathered her baby, and tells Francesca she wants nothing to do with her or the baby in the future.
 However, Mrs. Kinsolving's car will not start due to the light snowstorm, forcing Francesca to sleep at the home.
 By the morning, a blizzard has set in, stranding her at the home for a few days.
 She soon begins to suspect that something is amiss, due to inconsistencies in the information Matthew told her and Mrs. Kinsolving's statements.
 For example, Matthew never mentioned he had a sister, while Mrs. Kinsolving claims that the mentally challenged and non-verbal Kathleen is Matthew's sister.
 She also finds a telegraph from Matthew informing his mother of his marriage, contrary to Mrs. Kinsolving's claim he did not.

 After Mrs. Kinsolving and Kathleen retire for the night, Francesca sneaks around and discovers in the family Bible that Maria died eleven days after Matthew was killed.
 From letters of Matthew's she finds, she deduces "Mrs. Kinsolving" is actually Maria's sister-in-law Katherine, the mother of Kathleen and Kenny; from a newspaper clipping brought by Kathleen earlier, she finds he is a serial rapist and murderer.
 In the morning, Francesca goes into labor, but Mrs. Kinsolving refuses to call for an ambulance.
 She sedates Francesca heavily and delivers the baby herself.
 When the baby is born, Mrs. Kinsolving announces it is dead and hands it over to Kathleen to bury.
 She nonchalantly tells Francesca that her baby girl was buried on the grounds.